stueken/microblog/README.md

     psycopg2-package in your virtual environment, run `sudo apt-get install libpq-dev python-dev` as explained in [this post](https://web.archive.org/web/20110305033324/http://goshawknest.wordpress.com/2011/02/16/how-to-install-psycopg2-under-virtualenv/).

+6. Configure email server and address(es) of the admin(s)

-6. Open the file `config.py` and fill in/replace the following information:
+    1. Open the file `config.py` and fill email and admin information.

-    1.  **Email server and address(es) of the admins**

 For example, if you want the application to send emails via your GMail account you would enter the following:

         ```python
         # email server